KhaoYang/hackillinois-coding-challenge/README.md

 managing capacity-safe signups.
 Authentication is intentionally outside the scope of this coding challenge.

+## AI Citation
+LLMs were used to write user-defined test cases, generate documentation, write in-line comments, and create the demo UI, as well as general bug and architecture fixes

 ## Highlights

 - Zod validation for request bodies, parameters, queries, and environment